Projective homogeneous varieties of Picard rank one in small characteristic: Introduction

 \section{Introduction}

 We work in the setting of affine group schemes of finite type over an algebraically closed field $k$.
-Classifying homogeneous projective varieties over $k$ corresponds to the study of parabolic subgroups of semisimple groups.
-In characteristic zero, their structure is well known: fixing a semisimple group, a Borel subgroup and a maximal torus $G \supset B \supset T$, there is a bijection between parabolic subgroups containing $B$ and subsets of the set of simple roots of $G$: it is a classical fact that a parabolic subgroup is determined by the simple roots forming a basis for the root system of a Levi subgroup.
+Our object of interest are projective varieties over $k$, homogeneous under their automorphism group: a first class of examples is given by flag varieties, whose natural generalisation are quotients of semisimple groups by parabolic subgroups, which are not necessarily reduced.\\ In characteristic zero, the structure of parabolic subgroups is well known: fixing a semisimple group, a Borel subgroup and a maximal torus $G \supset B \supset T$, there is a bijection between parabolic subgroups containing $B$ and subsets of the set of simple roots of $G$: it is a classical fact that a parabolic subgroup is determined by the simple roots forming a basis for the root system of a Levi subgroup.
 Over a field of positive characteristic, parabolic subgroups can be nonreduced hence homogeneous spaces might have very different geometric properties: see for example the computation of the character associated to the canonical bundle in \cite{Lauritzen}, which shows that such varieties are in general not Fano.
 The easiest example is the hypersurface in $\proj^2 \times \proj^2$ given by the equation $x_0y_0^p+x_1y_1^p + x_2y_2^p=0$, which is homogeneous under $\PGL_3$ and not Fano if $p>3$.\\ If the characteristic is equal to at least $5$, or if the Dynkin diagram of $G$ is simply laced (types $A_n$, $D_n$, $E_6$, $E_7$ and $E_8$), Wenzel \cite{Wenzel}, Haboush and Lauritzen \cite{HL93} show that all parabolic subgroups of $G$ can be obtained from reduced ones by fattening with Frobenius kernels and intersecting.
 More precisely, they are all of the form